matthew-scafetta/course-outline-to-calendar/README.md

 This tool is designed to save students time and mental effort by automating that process.
 Instead of manually extracting dates, students can upload a course outline PDF and receive a clean schedule that can be exported as an ICS file and imported directly into their calendar application of choice.

 ## What It Does
-- Extracts structured academic events from unstructured course outline text
+- Extracts structured academic events from structured or unstructured course outlines
 - Normalizes inconsistent naming and formatting across outlines
 - Deduplicates repeated events while preserving important details
 - Merges table-based and prose-based descriptions safely